JosselinTD/promise-exercise-one/README.md

 <h3 style="color: red">/!\ Important /!\ </h3>
-For performance matters all codes that take more than **3 seconds** to run will be **killed**.
+For performance purposes all codes that take more than **3 seconds** to run will be **killed**.
 You need to take this into account when you design your test suites, especially for asynchronous code.

 ### Content
 In order to import a repository into the Coderpower platform you need to provide some information.

-- `README.md` : The readme will be parsed and take as the subject of your exercise.
+- `README.md` : The readme will be parsed and taken as the subject of your exercise.
 - `meta.json` : The file describes which sources will be editables by the developers.
 Here is an example :

 ```json